 You have the power to destroy unused and expired prescription drugs, keeping them out of the wrong hands, avoiding intentional and unintentional misuse, and protecting the environment at the same time.

 We can and must take action to educate the public about the risks of unfettered access to unused medication and provide a safe solution for their disposal.
-While National Prescription Drug Take Back Day is this April 22, an at-home disposal program is a critical step to preventing misuse of prescription drugs.
+While National Prescription Drug Take Back Day is historically in April, an at-home disposal program is a critical step to preventing misuse of prescription drugs.

 Safe medication disposal is the responsibility of every household, and it is a non-negotiable to have at-home solutions available, especially in light of the current pandemic.
 We all have the power to make everyday drug take back day.